64MM4-KN1F3/zsh-llm-suggestions/README.md

 #### Option A: Install UV (Recommended)

 [UV](https://docs.astral.sh/uv/getting-started/installation/) is an extremely fast Python package installer and resolver.
 Follow the official instructions to install it.
-Once `uv` is installed, the plugin will handle the rest automatically.
+Once `uv` is installed, confiture the zsh-llm-suggestion envrironment from the installation directory with
+- Create virtual environemt: `uv venv`
+- sync the packages you required (mlx_option, ollama_option and/or openai_option)
+Eg. If you only need Ollama:
+  `uv sync --extra ollama_option`
+Eg. If you need MLX, Ollama and OpenAI:
+  `uv sync --extra ollama_option --extra openai_option --extra mlx_option`

 #### Option B: Manual Pip Installation